intel/llvm/sycl/doc/SharedLibraries.md

     starting with `__` by forward-declaring them in DPC++ code

-**NOTE**: If device code split is enabled, imports collection is performed after split and it is performed on splitted images.
+**NOTE**: If device code split is enabled, imports collection is performed after split and it is performed on separated images.

 All collected information is attached to a device image via properties mechanism.